Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Training in your backyard where all the elements are constant and controllable is great, especially in the early stages, but it can be problematic in the long run.
 This is because your GSD may be able to respond to commands easily in a controlled environment, but as soon as there are other dogs or distractions around, their training goes out the window!
 It’s a great idea to (safely) take them to places where there are large groups of people, noises, other animals, and traffic to cement their training in every situation.

 Training your GSD once or twice a week and then not at all the next week will simply not work.
 Training needs to be consistent, as dogs learn best from repetition.
-You should aim to have a short training session every day, if possible, as this is the best and fastest way for them to learn.
+You should have at least one short training session every day, if possible, as this is the best and fastest way for them to learn.
 It’s also important to remember that there are training opportunities all the time, during feeding, walks, and play, and these can all be used to better your GSD’s training.

 3. Don’t Rush